raipragya/GoogleStockPrice/README.md

 Installation

-    Clone the repository:

-git clone
+    Clone the repository using git clone

 Install dependencies: